Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 [Python](https://www.pythoncentral.io/pythons-range-function-explained/) - Surprisingly, Python does not support float ranges but makes it easy to implement yourself via generators.

-[R](http://www.endmemo.com/program/R/seq.php) - R supports ranges as sequencies in a similiar manner as Kotlin progressions, but with float/double support.
+[R](http://www.endmemo.com/program/R/seq.php) - Supports ranges as sequencies in a similiar manner as Kotlin progressions, but with float/double support.

 ## Use cases